TLARRY515/debatable/README.md

 I also have political leanings.
 I'll try not to let that interfere with my analysis.

 Thanks for your interest!
-Please say hello!
+I'm Trevor -- say hello!